-->

 The Architects of the Ant Hill

-His name was Roch Thériault, but he went by "Moïse" (Moses in French), and he didn't just want their labor; he wanted their agency.
+His name was Roch Thériault, but he went by "Moïse", and he didn't just want their labor; he wanted their minds and obedience.

-He transformed a group of independent adults into a hive mind that viewed his every whim—no matter how sadistic—as a divine necessity.
+Like most cult leaders, Roch had an almost hypnotizing power of his acolytes, transforming group of independent adults into a hive mind that complied to his every whim—no matter how sadistic—without complaint.

-This group, notoriously known as the Ant Hill Kids, operated under the belief that individual thought wasn't just discouraged; it was considered a sin against the collective survival of the group.
+This group, notoriously known as the Ant Hill Kids, operated under the belief that individual thought wasn't just discouraged; it was considered a sin against the collective survival of the group, a common method of cult's to control its "flock."

 Roch Thériault didn't use conventional weapons to keep his followers in line.
 He used Groupthink, a weapon far more effective than a gun because it turns the victim into their own jailer.